kelvinnmuia/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * **Note:** the mode of olleh will not always be 664.
   * The script should work for any mode.

-**6. Multiple permissions**
+**11. Directories**
-  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-In the working directory.
+  * [11-directories_permissions](./11-directories_permissions): Bash script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+  * Regular files should not be changed.

 **6. Multiple permissions**
   * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute